Browse approved programs, read student evaluations, and learn about petitioning

 - You are required to view an online presentation that has a short quiz to test your knowledge of the material.
 The presentation contains essential information about credit transfer, pre-registration, insurance, etc.

 All study abroad students will also receive an electronic copy of the Study Abroad Handbook.
+(Domestic study students will have a webinar with information that pertains to them.)
 This book will have all you need to know about Amherst policies, offices and contact information, health and safety, as well as helpful pre-departure travel tips as you prepare to depart.

-Your health is one of the - if not THE - most important factor of your study abroad experience.
+Your health is one of the - if not THE - most important factor of your study away experience.
 It is so important, we've devoted a special page to it!
-Please read the Health & Safety section thoroughly as you make your plan for staying healthy and safe while abroad.
+Please read the Health & Safety section thoroughly as you make your plan for staying healthy and safe while away.

 Your campus mail box will be closed while you are away.
 Anything that is sent to you from outside the college will be forwarded to your home address via first class mail.
 Any campus mail will be returned to sender.
 To change/update your home of record, you must contact the registrar's office (firstname.lastname@example.org).